Community Pediatric Asthma Service

 Asthma and Anaphylaxis

-If you have asthma and anaphylaxis, uncontrolled asthma puts you at greater risk of death from an anaphylactic reaction.
+asthma puts you at greater risk of death from

 Anaphylaxis Emergency Plan

-Possible Triggers That May Cause Anaphylaxis
+Possible Triggers which may cause Anaphylaxis

 Food